 Take a Walking Tour

 A walking tour is almost always a great way to get to know a new city.
 There are a number of walking tours, bike tours, and bus tours that you can take while in Oxford, including some that are free with a requested donation.
 Literary lovers may want to check out the tours offerings by Blackwell’s bookstore.
-We decided to take the 2-hour University and City Tour, which starts at the visitor center and is run by the official Oxford Tourism Board.
-This tour runs several times a day, and the current price is £9 per adult.
+We decided to take the 2-hour Oxford University and City Tour, which starts at the visitor center and is run by the tourism board.
+This tour runs several times a day, and the current price is £14 per adult.
 In addition to this more general tour, the tourism board also runs a number of other tours focused the town’s history, C.S.
 Lewis, films, Inspector Morse, science, Harry Potter, architecture, etc. Our tour guide was very knowledgeable and guided us through part of the historical downtown, The Covered Market, Radcliffe Square, and two of the university buildings, including an optional stop at the beautiful Divinity School.
 Our guide was great at pointing out shops, university buildings, and museums along the way that might be of interest for us to visit which helped us better plan the rest of our time in the city.

 Feed Your Inner Scholar at the Museums